 This is where Sony wins hands-down.
 The PS4 Pro is already available.

-The Project Scorpio on the other hand will be coming "Holiday 2017", giving Sony a clean run at securing dominance by almost 12 months.
-What's the betting Microsoft pulls the release date forward to halve the deficit?
+The Project Scorpio on the other hand will be coming "Holiday 2017", giving Sony a clean run by almost 12 months.

 The PS4 Pro also has the upper hand when it comes to price.
 It costs £349.
 Considering the top-end Xbox One S is similarly priced, it's amazing that Sony has managed to squeeze the cost down enough to make its market-leading console affordable.

 Perhaps that will also force Microsoft's hand in ensuring its next machine is comparatively priced.
-Although it will be higher spec'ed, so maybe not.
+Although we know it will be higher spec'ed, so maybe not.

 PS4 Pro vs Project Scorpio: Backwards compatibility